 Before moving to the Tri-Cities, Nate spent a year reporting in Brainerd, Minnesota at KAWB-TV.
 Minnesota’s bitter 30-below temperatures were a big change from the warm weather of Charlotte, North Carolina, his hometown.

 Nate bleeds orange, Syracuse Orange that is.
 He is an avid sports fan and especially enjoys SU basketball.
 More than anything, he enjoys spending time with his family.
-Nate and his wife both volunteer with the American Cancer Society.
+Nate volunteers the American Cancer Society.

-The Tennessee Associated Press Broadcasters has named him Best Television Reporter three times and has honored him twice for Best Investigative Reporting.
+The Tennessee Associated Press Broadcasters and Media Editors awarded Nate the 2017 John Seigenthaler Award of Excellence.
+He also received the award for AP Television Journalist of the Year in 2016.
+In addition, the Tennessee AP has named him Best Television Reporter multiple times and has honored him several times for Best Investigative Reporting.

 If you have a story idea or want Nate to investigate something for you, email him at email@example.com.